 In the modern world, almost every business uses cloud services in some form.
 Application usage, infrastructure management, and data storage all take place in the cloud.
 That's a huge boost to productivity.
-But cloud dependence brings major security risks.
+However, cloud dependence brings major security risks.

 Every business operating in the cloud needs to have a robust cloud security policy.
 This policy is a set of rules and principles that protect cloud assets.
 It provides guidelines for users to follow, allowing them to access workloads securely.
 And it sets out ways to handle cloud security threats.